 IUOE Local 965

-After completing the administration of the above tests, GAN Human Resources shall provide Local 965 scores of all applicants in numerical order and applicants shall be ranked from the highest score to the lowest score.
-Applicants who score 75% or higher on the GAN test shall advance to Step 2 the oral interview.
+After completing the administration of the above tests, Local 965 shall be provided the scores of all applicants in numerical order and applicants shall be ranked from the highest score to the lowest score.
+Applicants who score 75% or higher on the written exa, shall advance to Step 2 the oral interview.

 Step 2: The Oral Interview (100 points)

 The oral interview shall consist of 19 questions, worth a total of 100 points.
 The oral interview is conducted by the Trustees of Local 965’s Training Program.
 The Trustees shall keep individual scores and upon completion of each interview, the Trustees shall turn in the scores of the applicant and those scores shall be added together and divided by the number of Trustees.
-This score will be added to the applicants GAN test score and applicants shall be listed in numeric order from the highest combined score to the lowest combined score.
+This score will be added to the applicants written test score and applicants shall be listed in numeric order from the highest combined score to the lowest combined score.
 Depending on the number of apprentices to be selected, twice the number of Applicants with highest scores shall proceed to the hands-on and final portion of the process (i.e. if twenty apprentices are to be selected the top forty scoring applicants will advance to the hands-on- testing).